About Founders of Sci-Fi

 Stay Connected

 Curiosity drives science fiction — and this site.
 If you’d like to connect, share thoughts, or suggest a topic, you’ll find a Contact link in the footer.
-You can also bookmark the site and check back — new posts and pages are added regularly as the project grows.
+You can also bookmark the site and check back occasionally — the site grows in bursts of curiosity rather than on a fixed schedule.